Online Coding Bootcamps

-Thanks to a volunteer-led effort, a curated list to coding boot camps is now available.* Coding boot camps can be a viable entrée into software development.
-While most of these boot camps are not local, State College of Florida, Manatee-Sarasota will offer a local Boot Camp in the Fall of 2021.
+Thanks to a volunteer-led effort, a curated list to coding bootcamps is now available.* Coding bootcamps can be a viable entrée into software development.
+While most of these bootcamps are not local, State College of Florida, Manatee-Sarasota will offer a local bootcamp in the spring of 2022.

 This resource guide focuses on the training of full-stack software developers, who as generalists, combine both front-end and back-end development.
 Front-end developers build and deploy aspects visible to users.
 Back-end developers deal with aspects invisible to users, writing the code, testing it, and making it functional.

-- Rather than looking to loans to finance tuition and other expenses, leading boot camps offer some type of deferred payment plans, usually income sharing agreements (ISA).
+- Rather than looking to loans to finance tuition and other expenses, leading bootcamps offer some type of deferred payment plans, usually income sharing agreements (ISA).
 ISAs fund tuition in exchange for a percentage of salary once a student lands a job after graduation.
-However, watch the detailed ISA requirements and the multiple applied to the tuition amount reflecting an interest component and the payment risk assumed by the boot camp or a third party.
-Also, there should be a zero deposit or a deposit waiver for those that qualify.
+However, watch the detailed ISA requirements and the multiple applied to the tuition amount reflecting an interest component and the payment risk assumed by the bootcamp or a third party.
+Also, there should be a zero deposit or a deposit waiver for those who qualify.

 *The Education Foundation of Sarasota County does not endorse or benefit from any of these companies.

 This bootcamp enables those without any coding experience to become full-stack software developers (in its words, software engineers) in 24 weeks by providing the skills for its students to gain in-field jobs on graduation.

 With the aim of helping students realize their full potential in the world of coding, the bootcamp offers a deep understanding of website development and various information systems, covering in-demand programming languages.
 Its proprietary business-simulation program combines hard and soft skills to create a new breed of business-ready developers.